 The National Farmers Federation is the peak national body representing farmers, made up of state commodity councils and farm organisations, and is a powerful voice for agriculture politically.

-Cotton Australia is a Class A member of the NSW Irrigators Council, a collective of almost 30 local water user groups and industry bodies set up to lobby governments on irrigation issues.
+Cotton Australia is a Class A member of the NSW Irrigators Council, a collective of almost 30 local water user groups and industry bodies - representing more than 12,000 Water Access Licence Holders - set up to lobby governments on irrigation issues.